-- Check and App.
-This is the “old fashioned” method.
-After the brokerage and advisor fills out a paper application, the investor writes a check to a mutual fund.
-Then the brokerage sends the check and the paperwork directly to the mutual fund.
+- Check and App: This is the “old fashioned” method.
+The advisor completes a paper application, then the investor signs the paperwork and writes a check.
+Then the paperwork and check are sent directly to the mutual fund company.

-- Wire Transfer.
-The brokerage firm arranges for an electronic transfer from an investor’s account to the mutual fund.
+- Wire Transfer: The broker-dealer arranges for an electronic transfer from an investor’s account to the mutual fund.
 In some cases, firms use a special holding account for all transfers.
-Normally, paper applications are faxed when the funds are transferred.
+Typically, the paperwork applications are transmitted when the funds are transferred.

-- Fund/SERV.
-Although Fund/SERV clears mutual fund transactions and is not a pure direct business option, it deserves a mention here because brokerage firms can use it to manage their mutual fund transactions.
-It is a basic platform for mutual fund transactions offered to NSCC members which is compatible with other NSCC services.
+- Fund/SERV: Although Fund/SERV clears mutual fund transactions and is not a pure direct business option, it deserves mention here because broker-dealers can use it to manage their mutual fund transactions.
+It is a basic platform for mutual fund transactions offered to NSCC members, which is compatible with other NSCC services.

-Most brokerage firms use some or all of the above mechanisms, along with clearing firms, for managing mutual fund transactions.
-The complications associated with mutual fund direct business – which prevent some firms from even considering the option of using it more – revolve around managing the numerous reporting and compliance requirements that are normally handled by a clearing service.
+Most broker-dealers use some or all of the above mechanisms, along with clearing firms, for managing mutual fund transactions.
+The complications associated with directly held mutual fund accounts — which prevent some firms from expanding direct business or even considering the option to use it — revolve around managing the numerous reporting and compliance requirements that are normally handled by a clearing service.

 Benefits of Mutual Fund Direct Business

 - Direct access to mutual fund’s customer services.
 Clearing firms often hold “omnibus” accounts for mutual funds, which means that individual investors officially have accounts with the clearing firm, not the mutual fund.
 In such cases, investors — and their advisors — usually don’t have access to a mutual fund’s customer services.
-By using direct business, which establishes a unique account at a mutual fund for each investor, brokerage firms secure access to that fund’s customer service for the investor and advisor.
+Direct trading, which establishes an individual account at a mutual fund for each investor, gives the broker-dealer secure access to that fund’s customer service for the investor and advisor.

 - Tax reporting responsibility.
-The mutual fund generates and sends out tax statements, which means that the brokerage does not have to pay the per-mailing fee charged by a clearing firm.
+The fund company generates and sends out tax statements, which means that the broker-dealer does not have to pay the per-mailing fee charged by a clearing firm.

 - Simplicity for advisors.
-Direct business allows advisors to set up accounts directly with mutual funds and thus bypass the extra steps involved in setting up an account with a clearing firm.
-This is especially helpful when establishing smaller and simpler mutual fund accounts.
+Direct trading allows advisors to set up accounts directly with mutual funds and thus bypass the extra steps involved in setting up an account with a clearing firm, which is especially helpful when establishing smaller and simpler mutual fund accounts.

 - Smaller fees.
-Postage and wire transfer fees are the largest direct expense associated with direct business mutual fund transactions, but they are often much smaller than a clearing firm’s per-transaction fees.
-Direct business also frees brokerage firms from fees associated with maintaining accounts with clearing firms.
+Postage and wire transfer fees are the most significant direct expense associated with direct business mutual fund transactions.
+However, these fees are often much lower than a clearing firm’s per-transaction fees.
+Direct business also frees broker-dealers from costs associated with maintaining accounts with clearing firms.

-- Less ongoing cost.
+- Less ongoing costs.
 Committing to a clearing firm for mutual fund processing means committing to their fee hikes or the expense (and hassle) of switching providers.

 Costs of Mutual Fund Direct Business

-The central cost for firms using mutual fund direct business is a platform and a back office system that carries out functions normally done by clearing firms.
-They need, in other words, to have a system – or, in today’s world of cloud computing, subscribe to a hosted service – that does the following:
+The central cost of direct business to broker-dealers is a technology platform and a back-office system that carries out functions customarily done by clearing firms.
+They need, in other words, to utilize a financial technology solution that does the following: